UKIP — UK Independence Party

 Why did Farage leave UKIP?

-Farage resigned as leader in 2016 after the Brexit referendum was won.
-He left permanently in 2018 in protest at Gerard Batten association with Tommy Robinson.
-He then founded the Brexit Party, later rebranded Reform UK.
+Farage resigned as leader in July 2016, immediately after the Brexit referendum was won, saying the job was done.
+He returned briefly in 2018 but left permanently in protest at Gerard Batten’s association with Tommy Robinson, arguing it was damaging UKIP’s credibility.
+He then founded the Brexit Party in January 2019 — which later rebranded as Reform UK in 2021, the vehicle he returned to lead in June 2024.